ros2/design/articles/cross_compilation_build_tools_design.md

 cross-compilation tutorial.
-Those commands would use a new workspace directory for the target platform, determined by a convention based on on the target ECU, operating system, rmw implementation, and ROS distribution.
+Those commands would use a new workspace directory for the target platform, determined by a convention based on the target ECU, operating system, rmw implementation, and ROS distribution.
 Let us call that directory the _cc-root_.
 Under that convention, the ECU implies the architecture, but generic ECUs like `generic_armhf` would also be